An overview of NHS medical indemnity

 - representation and assistance in coroner inquests

-- protection for good samaritan acts
+- protection for good samaritan acts and overseas voluntary work

 - help responding to patient complaints.